 Alison Farrar – Social evaluations and ecological outcomes of management practices in urban grassland reserves

 Brendan Champness – Social factors influencing urban birds

 Tanja Straka – Urban wetlands for bats and people

-Cynnamon Dobbs Brown – Urban forest structure and ecosystem services
+Cynnamon Dobbs Brown – Urban landscape structure and the provision of ecosystem services at multiple scales: Understanding socio-ecological patterns shaping the development of sustainable cities

-Chiyedza Kuruneri-Chitepo – Managing diversity in the urban forest
+Chiyedza Kuruneri-Chitepo – Exploring land managers’ understanding of diversity in the urban forest of greater Melbourne

 Willoughby, S., Kendal, D., & Farrar, A. (2013).
 Public places and private spaces measuring the influence of botanic gardens on domestic gardeners.
 Roots: Botanic Gardens Conservation International Education Review, 10(2).